-During the 1990s the use and management of lands in both the upland and coastal regions began to rapidly change, as did the individuals who operated the lands (as noted below, one important result has been the transfer of lands from the ejido to private sector).
+Recent Policy Changes.
+During the 1990s the use and management of lands in both the upland and coastal region began to rapidly change as did the individuals who operated the lands (as noted below, one important result has been the transfer of lands from the ejido to private sector).
 These changes were driven in large part by a series of legal, economic, and institutional reforms promulgated in the 1980s and 1990s by the Mexican government to integrate rural Mexico into the global economy.
-The most important of these policy reforms included (1) the development of a 15-year program of direct income payments to farmers (PROCAMPO), linked to the abolition of input subsidies and price supports; (2) the reduction in the government's institutional involvement in agriculture, including privatizing the Mexican Fertilizer Company (FERTIMEX) and the reduction in government credit subsidies (BANRURAL); (3) the decentralization of operating authority and funding responsibilities for irrigation systems to local water user groups via the Water Laws of 1992 and 1994; (4) the amendment of Article 27 of the Constitution of Mexico, which made possible the legal sale, rental, and mortgage of previously inalienable ejido land (the amendment created a process that provided ejidos for the first time transferable titles to their land); (5) the adoption of the North American Free Trade Agreement (NAFTA), which led to large changes in prices of many agricultural inputs and outputs; (6) modifications to the fisheries law, which legalized the direct private investment in the shrimp industry and removed long-standing rules that restricted the capture and cultivation of shrimp to the ejido and cooperative sectors; and (7) modifications to the foreign investment laws, which allowed up to 100 percent foreign ownership of industries in Mexico.
-Many of these political-economic liberalization policies parallel those in Vietnam and China with similar impacts on land use (see Seto, Chapter 8).
+The most important of these policy reforms included: 1) the development of a 15 year program of direct income payments to farmers (PROCAMPO), linked to the abolition of input subsidies and price supports; 2) the reduction in the government's institutional involvement in agriculture, including privatizing the Mexican Fertilizer Company (FERTIMEX) and the reduction in government credit subsidies (BANRURAL); 3) the decentralization of operating authority and funding responsibilities for irrigation systems to local water user groups via the Water Laws of 1992 and 1994; 4) the amendment of Article 27 of the Constitution of Mexico, which made possible the legal sale, rental and mortgage of previously inalienable ejido land (the amendment created a process which provided ejidos for the first time transferable titles to their land); 5) the adoption of the North American Free Trade Agreement (NAFTA), which led to large changes in prices of many agricultural inputs and outputs; 6) modifications to the Fisheries Law which legalized the direct private investment in the shrimp industry and removed longstanding rules that restricted the capture and cultivation of shrimp to the ejido and cooperative sectors; and 7) modifications to the Foreign Investment Laws which allowed up to 100% of foreign ownership of industries in Mexico.
+Many of these political-economic liberalization policies parallel those in Vietnam and China with similar impacts on land use (Seto 2004).

 Prior to these changes, the government was the primary investor in the nascent shrimp farming industry.
-In addition, government involvement in the Mexican agricultural sector provided price supports for agricultural products and input subsidies on water, credit, and fertilizer that by 1990 represented about 13 percent of the Mexican federal budget (Naylor et al., 2001).
-The planned reforms replaced these policies and, in effect, shifted responsibility for agriculture and aquaculture from government to the private and ejido sectors, leading to many changes regarding how and by whom land and water resources are being used.
-Prior to the reforms, in the Yaqui Valley region, 56 percent of the total agricultural area and 72 percent of producers were ejidatarios (Puente-González, 1999; Comisión Nacional del Agua, 1998), whereas 40 percent of the total aquaculture area was controlled by ejidos (Luers, 2003); however, changes in the ejido land reform program have led to the transfer of both ownership and management of lands throughout the region from ejido back to the private sector (Lewis, 2002; Luers, 2003).
+In addition, government involvement in the Mexican agricultural sector provided price supports for agricultural products, and input subsidies on water, credit, and fertilizer that by 1990 represented about 13% of the Mexican Federal budget (Naylor et al. 2001).
+The planned reforms replaced these policies, and in effect shifted responsibility for agriculture and aquaculture from government to the private and ejido sectors leading to many changes regarding how and by whom land and water resources are being used.
+Prior to the reforms, in the Yaqui Valley region, 56% of the total agricultural area and 72% of producers were ejidatarios (Puente-Gonzalez 1999, CNA 1998), while 40% of the total aquaculture area was controlled by ejidos (Luers 2003); however, changes in the ejido land-reform program has lead to the transfer of both ownership and management of lands throughout the region from ejido back to the private sector (Lewis 2002, Luers 2003).

-A focus of our research has been to understand how these and other policy reforms coupled with biophysical variability and change have influenced land use decisions, environmental conditions, and the sustainability and vulnerability of people and ecosystems in the region.
+A focus of our research has been to understand how these and other policy reforms coupled with biophysical variability and change have influenced land-use decisions, environmental conditions, and the sustainability and vulnerability of people and ecosystems in the region.